S-Mangan/plantshelf/README.md

 - [ ] Now check that see your change in the README on the main page of your fork.

 ### Visual Studio Code | Making a local copy
-The fork you created is a *remote* copy of the original repository. *Remote* means that it doesn't live on your computer---in this case it lives on GitHub's servers.
+The fork you created is a *remote* copy of the original repository. *Remote* means that it doesn't live on your computer—in this case it lives on GitHub's servers.

 It will be easier to make changes to the website if you have a *local* copy on Windows.
 For now, we'll just manually download the code—we'll learn a better way later.